Zeioth/garbage-day.nvim/README.md

 Garbage collector that stops inactive LSP clients to free RAM.

 ## Why
 In many scenarios, unmanaged LSP clients running on background can take severl Gb of RAM.
 So I wrote this LSP garbage collector for [NormalNvim](https://github.com/NormalNvim/NormalNvim).
-That way we can ensure the code remains readable, maintainable, and stable without needing external dependencies.
-As this is quite a core feature.
+It has no dependencies, so use it as you like.

 ## How to setup
 Add this to lazy